 Yahweh sees everything a person does and watches all the paths he takes.
 (Proverbs 5:21 ULT) The phrase "all the paths he takes" is a metaphor for "all he does."
 Yahweh pays attention to everything a person does.

 For Yahweh has a lawsuit with his people, and he will fight in court against Israel.
-(Micah 6:2 This parallelism describes one serious disagreement that Yahweh had with one group of people.
+(Micah 6:2 ULT) This parallelism describes one serious disagreement that Yahweh had with one group of people.
 If this is unclear, the phrases can be combined: For Yahweh has a lawsuit with his people, Israel.

 (2) If it appears that the clauses are used together to show that what they say is really true, you could combine the ideas of both clauses into one and include words that emphasize the truth such as "truly" or "certainly."
 Yahweh sees everything a person does and watches all the paths he takes.
 (Proverbs 5:21 ULT) Yahweh truly sees everything a person does.
 You make him to rule over the works of your hands; you have put all things under his feet (Psalm 8:6 ULT) You have certainly made him to rule over everything that you have created.
 (3) If it appears that the clauses are used together to intensify an idea in them, you could combine the ideas of both clauses into one and use words like "very," "completely" or "all."
 Until now you have dealt deceitfully with me and you have spoken lies to me.
 (Judges 16:13, ULT) All you have done is lie to me.
 Yahweh sees everything a person does and watches all the paths he takes.
 (Proverbs 5:21 ULT) Yahweh sees absolutely everything that a person does.
-Next we recommend you learn about: Personification (UTA PDF) Referenced in: Ruth 2:12; Ruth 2:19; Ruth 2:20; Ruth 4:11; Ruth 4:13 Politeness Description This is the placeholder for an article about politeness in biblical literature.
-This article is still being developed.
-This page answers the question: How do I translate politeness into my language?
+Next we recommend you learn about: Personification (UTA PDF) Referenced in: Ruth 2:12; Ruth 2:19; Ruth 2:20; Ruth 4:11; Ruth 4:13 Politeness Description This page answers the question: How do I translate politeness into my language?
+People say certain things, or say things in a certain way, in order to communicate that they respect the people to whom they are speaking.
+We can refer to this as speaking politely.
+The ways of speaking politely are generally agreed on by those who share a culture.
+People also use polite ways of speaking to avoid offending others.
+This can be especially important if the person being addressed has an influential or powerful position.
 Reasons This Is a Translation Issue: